Back to News

 Packaging artwork and warning placement should move together with product configuration decisions.

-How Yaoshun supports custom projects
+How Yaoshun prepares custom fort-kit details

 Dongguan Yaoshun Technology Co., Ltd. supports fort building toy OEM/ODM work with product configuration, color box direction, sample coordination, and buyer documentation preparation.
 The team can discuss custom artwork, piece mix, colors, instruction language, and shipment planning through www.yaoshuntoys.com/contact.